synthesized-io/insight/docs/core/user_guide/multitable.rst

     df_customer = pd.read_csv('customer_table.csv')
     df_transactions = pd.read_csv('transaction_table.csv')

-Extract the DataFrameMeta for each table:
+Extract the :class:`~synthesized.DataFrameMeta` for each table:

 .. ipython:: python
     :verbatim:

     df_metas = (MetaExtractor.extract(df_cust), MetaExtractor.extract(df_tran))

-Initialise the ``TwoTableSynthesizer``.
-The column names of the primary keys of each table must be specified using the ``keys`` parameter.
+Initialise the :class:`~synthesized.complex.TwoTableSynthesizer`.
+The column names of the primary keys of each table must be specified using the
+``keys`` parameter.
 If the foreign key column name does not match the primary key name, this can be specified with the ``relation`` parameter, e.g by passing a dictionary of the mapping `{'primary_key_name': 'foreign_key_name'}`